BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Weight-Painting-Armor.md

 Now that the issue is fixed, you can disable Vertex Selection mode (by clicking on it again) for the next step.

-> **Repeat this whole subsection as needed with all the areas that need weights removed.**
+> **Repeat this whole subsection as needed with all the areas that move when they shouldn't.**
 {.is-warning}

+ㅤ
+### Part of the armor doesn't move when it should

 ## Weight painting stiff armor pieces
 ## Limiting weights